top of page

 • Setting goals that are specific, achievable, and time-bound

-• Accounting for rest as a requirement, not a reward
+• Treating rest as a requirement, not a reward

 • Practicing self-compassion when things don't go as planned